FirebirdSQL/firebird/doc/sql.extensions/README.packaged_temporary_tables.md

 - This feature is distinct from SQL-created local temporary tables (`CREATE LOCAL TEMPORARY TABLE ...`), which are attachment-private DDL objects.
-- Packaged declared temporary tables are not attachment-private created LTTs.
+- Packaged temporary tables are not attachment-private created LTTs.
 They use persistent temporary-table metadata associated with the package through `RDB$PACKAGE_NAME`.
-- Declared package temporary tables are package DDL items and follow package compilation, visibility, and dependency rules.
+- Packaged temporary tables follow package compilation, visibility, and dependency rules.